MicrosoftDocs/Hololens/hololens/security-limiting-password-use.md

 As with Windows Hello, when the user creates and registers a FIDO2 credential, the device (HoloLens 2 or the FIDO2 security key), generates a private and public key on the device.
 The private key is stored securely on the device, and it can only be used after it is unlocked using a local gesture such as a biometric or PIN.
 When the private key is stored, the public key is sent to the Microsoft account system in the cloud and registered with the associated user account.

-After signing in with an MSA and AAD account, the system sends a generated number or data variable to the HoloLens 2 or FIDO2 device.
+After signing in with an MSA and Azure AD account, the system sends a generated number or data variable to the HoloLens 2 or FIDO2 device.
 The HoloLens 2 or device uses the private key to sign the identification.
 The signed identification and metadata are sent back to the Microsoft account system and verified using the public key.

 Windows Hello and FIDO2 devices implement credentials based on the HoloLens device, specifically the built-in Trusted Platform Module secure enclave.
 The TPM enclave stores the private key and requires either a biometric or PIN to unlock it.
 Similarly, a FIDO2 security key is a small external device with a built-in secure enclave that stores the private key and requires a biometric or PIN to unlock it.